DockerByTheGo/blaze-minimal-lib/docs/API/concepts/config/scope.md

 });

-// Scoped configuration for a specific module app.use('/api', {
+// Scoped configuration for a specific module app.use("/api", {
   // API-specific settings
   config: {
-    scope: 'local' // This configuration only applies to the /api route }
+    scope: "local" // This configuration only applies to the /api route }
 });
 ```